ome/omero-documentation/contributing/ansible-development.rst

 The Galaxy role name should be `openmicroscopy.<ROLENAME>`.
 For overriding the default name derived from the GitHub repository name, the `role_name` variable should be set in :file:`meta/main.yml`.
-For role names composed of multiple words, note that the Galaxy import process will convert hyphens as underscores.
+For role names composed of multiple words, note that the Galaxy import process will convert hyphens to underscores.

 Ansible playbooks can consume these roles using a :file:`requirements.yml` file - see